-Specialist in regional offices.
+- 59. Program Specialists also provide timely emergency support.
+They provide urgent guidance and technical assistance for child health and safety incidents and disaster relief. - 60.
+Finally, Program Specialists assist with approvals related to an agency's facilities, like fixing a leaking roof.
+At any given time, there are typically over 1,000 open facilities requests across the country. - 61.
+Many Head Start programs are in almost constant contact with their Program Specialist in regional offices.
 For example, the Office of Region 10-covering Alaska, Idaho, Oregon, and Washington-conducted bi-weekly meetings with Head Start agencies in Washington, in addition to any contact as necessary.
-Similarly, prior to the current administration, the Wisconsin HSA similarly convened monthly calls between its members and OHS regional leadership.

-II.
-Congress directed HHS to administer the Head Start program in a manner that accounts for and effectively serves the wide range of children and families across the country.

-63. The Head Start Act requires Head Start agencies to meet the "diverse needs of the population served."
-42 U.S.C. § 9836(d)(2)(L); see also 45 C.F.R. § 1302.11(b).

-64. Since its founding in 1965, Head Start has successfully served children from a wide range of backgrounds, including children of color, children living in rural areas, children with disabilities, children who are experiencing homelessness, and bilingual children.
+Similarly, prior to the current administration, the Wisconsin HSA similarly convened monthly calls between its members and OHS regional leadership. - II.
+Congress directed HHS to administer the Head Start program in a manner that accounts for and effectively serves the wide range of children and families across the country. - 62.
+The Head Start Act requires Head Start agencies to meet the "diverse needs of the population served."
+42 U.S.C. § 9836(d)(2)(L); see also 45 C.F.R. § 1302.11(b). - 63.
+Since its founding in 1965, Head Start has successfully served children from a wide range of backgrounds, including children of color, children living in rural areas, children with disabilities, children who are experiencing homelessness, and bilingual children. - 64.
+Over 75 percent of the children that Head Start serves are from families of color, including Latine, Black, and Indigenous families.
+In 2023 and 2024, 37 percent of participants were non-white Hispanic or Latine, 28 percent were Black, 5 percent were multiracial, 3 percent were American Indian or Alaska Natives, 2 percent were Asian, and 1 percent were Native Hawaiian or Pacific Islander.10

-65. Over 75 percent of the children that Head Start serves are from families of color, including Latine, Black, and Indigenous families.
-In 2023 and 2024, 37 percent of participants were non-white Hispanic or Latine, 28 percent were Black, 5 percent were multiracial, 3 percent were American Indian or Alaska Natives, 2 percent were Asian, and 1 percent were Native Hawaiian or Pacific Islander.10 resources.11 The ability of Head Start agencies to successfully provide services in rural areas is particularly important because in these areas (known as "childcare deserts"12), Head Start agencies are often one of extremely limited childcare options for parents and caregivers, including many of Plaintiff FFO's members.
-Abrupt closure of Head Start agencies in many rural communities would mean a significant number of parent and caregivers would lose access to childcare overnight, without other available and/or affordable childcare openings in their communities.
+- 65. About 30 percent of Head Start participants live in rural communities.
+In these areas, recruitment of staff and provision of wraparound services for education and health agencies is particularly challenging because of lower population density, transportation, and resources.
+The ability of Head Start agencies to successfully provide services in rural areas is particularly important because in these areas (known as "childcare deserts" Head Start agencies are often one of extremely limited childcare options for parents and caregivers, including many of Plaintiff FFO's members.
+Abrupt closure of Head Start agencies in many rural communities would mean a significant number of parent and caregivers would lose access to childcare overnight, without other available and/or affordable childcare openings in their communities. - 66.
+Head Start agencies also must ensure that at least 10 percent of their total enrollment is filled by children with disabilities.
+42 U.S.C. § 9835(d)(1).
+Today, approximately 15 percent of Head Start children have a disability that makes them eligible to receive special education, early intervention, and related services. - 67.
+About 7.5 percent of Head Start children-over 58,000 children-were experiencing homelessness in 2023 to 2024.
+These children and their families, including